Nikkei dips; expected to tread water on Europe woes

 "The uptick (in the Nikkei) yesterday was a result of traders buying back shares they sold last week, not taking new long positions.
 It's too early to be optimistic," said Seiki Orimi, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

-The decline in Japan's market, however, was not as steep as falls in U.S. and European shares which slid on fears that the European debt crisis could spin out of control.
+The decline, however, was not as steep as the fall in U.S. and European shares which slid on fears that the European debt crisis could spin out of control.

 "If the Nikkei falls enough, traders will be anticipating that the Bank of Japan will buy ETFs in the afternoon," said Hiroichi Nishi, equity general manager at SMBC Nikko Securities.